auds-hobbies/certificates_and_courses_completed/README.md

 #### Business analysis
 - Business analysis fundamentals (Aug 2020)
 - Functional and non-functional requirements (May 2021)
+- Data flow diagrams to visualize workflows (May 2021)

 #### Software architecture; Systems thinking
 - Systems thinking (Aug 2019)
 - The complete guide to becoming a software architect (May 2021)

+#### ITIL 4
+- Introduction to service management with ITIL 4 (Jun 2021)
+- Creating measures and metrics using ITIL 4 framework (May 2021)